-A QOZ is a population census tract in a low-income community that is formally designated by the Treasury Department as a qualified opportunity zone.
-A list of approved qualified opportunity zones can be found here.
+A QOZ is a population census tract in a low-income community that is formally designated by the Treasury

+Department as a qualified opportunity zone.
+A list of approved QOZs can be found here.

 What type of income or gain can be deferred by investment in a QOZ?